Editor Frequently Asked Questions (FAQ)

 Without a doubt, I love the nuances of language. 🙂

-I edit both non-fiction (with a focus on disability, political science, international relations, and finance) and fiction.
+I edit both non-fiction (with a focus on disability, plain language, inclusive language, political science, international relations, and finance) and fiction.

 In fiction, I focus on genre fiction and edit all types of short stories (my personal favourite) and novels.
 However, I am most familiar with the genre conventions of hard and soft science fiction, horror, thriller, mystery, and romance/queer romance novels.